xsherryhe/event-manager/README.md

-# event-manager
+This project consists of Ruby programs for various mock event manager tasks.

-Ruby programs for various mock event manager tasks.
+The project primarily demonstrates programming that involves manipulating input/output, including reading/writing to files, formatting, templating, and use of remote APIs.